DIPlib/diplib/changelogs/diplib_next.md

 - `dip::Polygon`, `dip::ConvexHull`, and the support structs that they depend on are now declared in `diplib/polygon.h`.
   `diplib/chain_code.h` includes this new file, so old code will continue to work.

+- `dip::ThinPlateSpline` functions now check their input, so that this tool can be used in other contexts outside `dip::WarpControlPoints()`.
+A new function `dip::ThinPlateSpline::EvaluateUnsafe()` provides the old unchecked, slightly faster evaluation. `dip::ThinPlateSpline::Evaluate()` is now marked `const`.

 ### Bug fixes